wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

     ![Create project](../assets/img/tutorials/rest-api/create-project.png){.cInlineImage-full}

-3. Enter the name and the description for the project as follows:
+3. Enter a unique name and the description for the project.
+For this tutorial, let's enter the following values:

     | **Field**       | **Value**                             |
     |-----------------|---------------------------------------|